This post was published in the May 2014 issue of Doors & Hardware

 309.4 Operation.
 Operable parts shall be operable with one hand and shall not require tight grasping, pinching, or twisting of the wrist.
 The force required to activate operable parts shall be 5 pounds (22.2 N) maximum.

 This change created a conflict with existing codes and standards that include different limits for the operation of door hardware.
 For example, ANSI BHMA A156.2 – Bored and Preassembled Locks and Latches includes a torque limit of 28 lbf-in for levers, while the various codes and standards applying to panic hardware require a maximum of 15 pounds to release the latch.
 The 15-pound limit is consistent across the International Building Code, the International Fire Code, NFPA 101 – The Life Safety Code, UL 305 – Panic Hardware, and ANSI BHMA A156.3 – Exit Devices.
 When the change to the ADA standards occurred, there was no known panic hardware or fire exit hardware that would consistently release with 5 pounds of force, while providing the necessary level of security and fire protection (since then, Von Duprin has introduced the AX device, which does meet the 5-pound requirement).

 An additional conflict was created directly within the 2010 ADA Standards for Accessible Design with the added requirement for the door hardware to be operable with 5 pounds of force.
 The section on opening force still includes the statement that the 5-pound maximum opening force does not apply to the force required to retract the latches.
 The U.S. Access Board unofficially acknowledged that there was a conflict, but to date the standards have not been modified.

-In an attempt to establish a standard for operable force that is aligned with other codes and standards, a change proposal was submitted for the 2015 edition of ICC A117.1 – Accessible and Usable Buildings and Facilities.
+In an attempt to establish a standard for operable force that is aligned with other codes and standards, a change has been made to the 2017 edition of ICC A117.1 – Accessible and Usable Buildings and Facilities.
 This is the accessibility standard that is referenced by the International Building Code (IBC), and therefore applies to most new construction projects.
-If approved, the proposal would establish a limit of 15 pounds maximum for hardware operation by a forward, pushing or pulling motion, and 28 inch-pounds maximum for hardware operation by a rotational motion.
+This standard now includes the following limitations for operable force of hardware:

 Given the change to the CBC and the delay in addressing the conflict within the 2010 ADA standards, there are projects where the 5-pound limit is being enforced for both lever-operated hardware and panic hardware.
 Consult your local code officials to determine the requirements for your project’s jurisdiction, and your preferred hardware manufacturers to understand the available options.